Skip to main content

 To register for the Zoom Livestream, please use the link available here.

 The library and its partners, Not In Our Town Princeton, the Morven Museum & Gardens, and the Princeton Theological Seminary, present a panel featuring researchers and experts on several Princeton institutions' histories, in order to explore how these institutions have taken on their history of involvement with slavery, discrimination or institutionalized racism by making it a subject of serious research and then weighing different strategies for reparative work, remediation or obligatory action as a response to that institutional history.
-The discussion on this panel will be moderated by Brandon McKoy, president of the Fund for NJ.
+The discussion on this panel will be moderated by Brandon McKoy, president of the Fund for NJ and introductory remarks will be made by Not In Our Town Princeton board member and historian Shirley Satterfield.

 Panelists: